Take a Gorgeous Route 100 Vermont Road Trip (2025 Itinerary)

 A Route 100 Vermont road trip wouldn’t be complete without spending a full day in Vermont’s most adorable mountain village.
 Stowe is known as a ski town, but it’s equally lovely in the summer and fall, with all kinds of shops, restaurants, and coffee shops to explore.

 At 4,395 feet, Mt.
 Mansfield in Stowe is Vermont’s highest mountain.
 On a clear day, you can see west to Lake Champlain, north to Canada, and east to New Hampshire.
-There are several trails leading to the top, but if you don’t have time for an all-day hike, consider the auto toll road at Stowe Mountain Resort.
+Several trails lead to the top, but if you don’t have time for an all-day hike, consider the auto toll road at Stowe Mountain Resort.

 The top of Mt.
 Mansfield is one of two areas in the state where you can find an alpine tundra ecosystem.
 This is a very fragile area, and hikers are asked to stay on marked trails and to keep dogs leashed at all times.

-After your hike, be sure to stop at the Alchemist Brewery and Visitor Center to try out New England’s most famous beer, Heady Topper.
+After your hike, stop at the Alchemist Brewery and Visitor Center to try out New England’s most famous beer, Heady Topper.
 The brewery and visitor center are located on Cottage Club Road in the village of Stowe.

 You will likely meet many fellow road trippers here — people come from near and far to stock up on the Alchemist brews.
 You are usually limited to 6 four packs of any variety.

 If you have time, consider a side trip through Smuggler’s Notch on Route 108.
 This is a narrow pass through Mt.
-Mansfield and Spruce Peak, but not suitable for RVs.
-The roadside is flocked by huge boulders and dark caves, perfect for scrambling around.
+Mansfield and Spruce Peak, but unsuitable for RVs.
+The roadside is flocked by huge boulders and dark caves, perfect for scrambling.

 Where to Stay: There are numerous lodging options in Stowe, and we would be hard-pressed to pick a favorite.
-We have enjoyed The Stowe Village Inn and Trapp Family Lodge on numerous occasions, but there are hotels, lodges, and motels at every price point!
+We have enjoyed The Stowe Village Inn and Trapp Family Lodge numerous times, but there are hotels, lodges, and motels at every price point!

 Read Next: 18 Delightful Things to Do in Stowe, Vermont